 What Kind of Paint Will Stick To Glass?

-The paint you use should SAY that it’s suitable for glass.
-I used Plaid Folk Art paint.
+The type of glass paint you use should SAY that it’s suitable for glass objects.
+I found the best paint was Plaid Folk Art paint.
 Be sure to get the kind labeled “multi-surface variety”.
 This kind has a picture of a wine glass on the lid.

 I searched for an alternate brand, but strangely this is the ONLY PAINT I found that said it was for glass that wasn’t stained glass paint.
 I read lots of reviews for paints that said they were made for glass, but customers didn’t agree.
-If you want to paint glass, use Plaid Paint (this is not sponsored).
-You can get it on Amazon or at Michael’s, but it’s much less expensive at Michaels.
+If you want to paint glass you must use the right paint.
+A great option is Plaid Paint (this is not sponsored).
+You can get it on Amazon or at a craft store like Michael’s, but it’s much less expensive at Michaels.

 Even the paints that are made for glass are not dishwasher safe unless they are cured, more on that later.

-Be sure to read the labels and reviews carefully.
-There are many STAINED GLASS paints which are translucent.
+Be sure to pay close attention to the labels and read the reviews carefully.
+There are many types of paint for STAINED GLASS which are translucent.
 Before you begin your project, decide if you want paint that is opaque like the Plaid paints or translucent, like stained glass.

 How To Paint In An Ombre Style